 Bolton Train Station is an integral part of Bolton Interchange, a well-designed and modern transport hub that combines rail and bus services seamlessly and efficiently.
 It aims to provide passengers with a smooth and convenient transit experience, making it easy to navigate between different modes of transport.

 Bolton Bus Station is the other half of the hub.
 It opened its doors in 2017, replacing the old bus station on Moor Lane.
 This state-of-the-art facility boasts a contemporary design and numerous amenities to enhance the passenger experience.
 The new bus station has improved the overall accessibility and efficiency of the public transport network in Bolton, serving as a central hub for local and regional bus services.

 Connecting the train and bus stations is a footbridge facilitating quick and easy transfers between the two modes.
 This user-friendly connection allows passengers to move between the train and bus stations without crossing roads, ensuring a safe and stress-free transit experience.

 There’s also a Cycle Hub for those who prefer a more sustainable and environmentally-friendly mode of transport.
 It offers secure bicycle storage facilities and aims to encourage the use of bicycles for short-distance travel within the town.
 It is located outside the entrance to the bus station.

 The station opened its doors in 1838 and was initially known as Bolton Trinity Street to differentiate it from nearby Bolton Great Moor Street Station, which later closed in 1954.

-The current station was built in the late 1980s, replacing Bolton Trinity Street Train Station that was located across the road.
-The old station was demolished but the clock tower from the old station was dismantled and rebuilt outside the new station entrance.
+The current main building was built in the late 1980s.
+The old station building across the road was demolished, but its clock tower was dismantled and rebuilt outside the new station entrance.

-The station platforms currently in use are those that were part of the original station.
+The station platforms currently in use were part of the original station.
 The canopies and platform buildings date back to the turn of the century and are fine examples of Edwardian railway architecture.